henrow5/bank-tech-test/README.md

 # Introduction

-This is a small banking program I wrote to meet the specification above.
+This is a small banking program I wrote to meet the specification outlined above.

-Screenshot of program running in Node REPL
+Screenshot of the program running in the Node REPL

 ![screenshot](./program-demo1.png)

 # Setup

 1. Node is required in order to run this program
-2. Clone or download this repository
+2. Clone or download a zip of this repository
 3. In the project root folder, install the Node.js dependencies

 ```bash